-Upon receipt of any command, except the Force Interrupt command, the Busy Status bit is set and the rest of the status bits are updated or cleared for the new command.
-If the Force Interrupt Command is received when there is a current command under execution, the Busy status bit is reset, and the rest of the status bits are unchanged.
-If the Force Interrupt command is received when there is not a current command under execution, the Busy Status bit is reset and the rest of the status bits are updated or cleared.
+Upon receipt of any command, except the Force Interrupt Command, the Busy Status Bit is set and the rest of the status bits are updated or cleared for the new command.
+If the Force Interrupt Command is received when there is a current command under execution, the Busy Status Bit is reset, and the rest of the status bits are unchanged.
+If the Force Interrupt Command is received when there is not a current command under execution, the Busy Status Bit is reset and the rest of the status bits are updated or cleared.
 In this case, Status reflects the Type I commands.

-The user has the option of reading the status register through program control or using the DRQ line with DMA or interrupt methods.
-When the Data register is read the DRQ bit in the status register and the DRQ line are automatically reset.
-A write to the Data register also causes both DRQ's to reset.
+The user has the option of reading the Status Register through program control or using the DRQ line with DMA or interrupt methods.
+When the Data Register is read the DRQ bit in the Status Register and the DRQ line are automatically reset.
+A write to the Data Register also causes both DRQ's to reset.

-The busy bit in the status may be monitored with a user program to determine when a command is complete, in lieu of using the INTRQ line.
-When using the INTRQ, a busy status check is not recommended because a read of the status register to determine the condition of busy will reset the INTRQ line.
+The Busy Bit in the status may be monitored with a user program to determine when a command is complete, in lieu of using the INTRQ line.
+When using the INTRQ, a Busy Status check is not recommended because a read of the Status Register to determine the condition of busy resets the INTRQ line.